imjasonh/globetrotter/README.md

+# Globetrotter

+Globetrotter is a three-dimensional strategy game for two or more players.

+## The Board

+The board is a [snub dodecahedron](https://en.wikipedia.org/wiki/Snub_dodecahedron), with 12 pentagonal spaces and 80 equilateral triangle spaces.

+The bottom pentagon and its surrounding 14 triangles are not used, and cannot be moved or shot thorough.
+Their borders with other spaces are counted as Fortifications that cannot be destroyed.
+This means that players only need to build 4 Fortifications around southern HQ spaces to be able to build a Building on those spaces.

+The playable board has 11 pentagonal spaces and 66 triangle spaces.
+The spaces should have magnets embedded to firmly attach pieces even upside down, and the globe should spin to let players see all sides.

+Players start by rolling off to go first, and place a single Rover in an empty HQ space.

 ## Actions

 Players take turns performing one action each.
 The actions they can take are:

 - **Move** - move your Rover to an adjacent space.
-  - after moving into the new space, update its facing toward either of the edges in the new space that's closest to your facing in the previous space
-  - it can't move into a space that's occupied by another Rover or Building, enemy or friendly.
+  - a Rover can't move into a space that's occupied by another Rover or Building, enemy or friendly.
-  - it can't move over enemy Fortifications, but it can share the space with a friendly Fortification.
+  - a Rover can't move over enemy Fortifications, but it can share the space with a friendly Fortification.
 - **Fortify** - a Rover may place a Fortification on any adjacent space.
 - **Shoot** - identify an enemy Rover or Fortification or Building within 3 spaces, roll 3+ on a D6 to hit, and 3+ to inflict damage
   - HQ spaces (pentagons) count as 2 spaces for determining shooting range